FomTarro/VTS-Sharp/README.md

 ### Methods
 #### `void Initialize`
-Connects to Vtube Studio, authenticates the plugin, and also selects the Websocket, JSON utility, and Token Storage implementations.
+Connects to VTube Studio, authenticates the plugin, and also selects the WebSocket, JSON Utility, and Token Storage implementations.
 Takes the following args:
-* `IWebSocket webSocket`: The websocket implementation.
+* `IWebSocket webSocket`: The WebSocket implementation.
 * `IJsonUtility jsonUtility`: The JSON serializer/deserializer implementation.
 * `ITokenStorage tokenStorage`: The Token Storage implementation.
 * `Action onConnect`: Callback executed upon successful initialization.
 * `Action onDisconnect`: Callback executed upon disconnecting from VTS (accidental or otherwise).
-* `Action onError`: The Callback executed upon failed initialization.
+* `Action<VTSErrorData> onError`: Callback executed upon failed initialization.

 The plugin will attempt to intelligently choose a port to connect to, using the following criteria:
-* It will first attempt to connect to the designated port (8001 by default, can be manusally set with [SetPort](#bool-setport)).
+* It will first attempt to connect to the designated port (8001 by default, can be manually set with [SetPort](#bool-setport)).
 * If that fails, it will attempt to connect to the first port discovered by UDP.
 * If that takes too long and times out, it will attempt to connect to the default port (8001).

 #### `void Disconnect`
 Disconnects from VTube Studio.
 Will fire the onDisconnect callback set via the Initialize method.

+### `void Tick`
+Method that is to be called by the system once per tick.
+Takes the following args:
+* `float timeDelta`: The time since the last system tick, in seconds.

 #### `Dictionary<int, VTSStateBroadcastData> GetPorts`
 Generates a dictionary indexed by port number containing information about all available VTube Studio ports.